 My advice to all young men is to regularly check themselves, don’t feel embarrassed in anyway if something doesn’t feel right go and get it seen to straight way.
 Talk more and be open to each other always.

-Key Worker, Futures Project.
+A Start360 Blog by Conor McHugh, Key Worker, Futures Project.